 What kind of events does Friends of Benthal organise?

 We organise Summer and Winter fairs.
-We hold discos once a year, and cake sales each half term.
+We hold cake sales each half term.
 We have also hold quiz nights which have proved to be a lot of fun.
 We are always open to new ideas, and are happy to try new events.
 We have held a bingo night, and most recently a family film afternoon which was really popular.
 For notice of all these events we usually send a letter home with your child and put posters up around the school, keep an eye on this website too for information.

 What does the school do with the money that FoB raise?